DEV270201/CommentBox/README.md

 # CommentBox
-Developing a feature where you can add comments within comments (nested comments), edit them and delete them easily.
-I have used recursive functions for building this feature in JavaScript
+Developed a comment box application where you can add comments within comments (nested comments), edit them and delete them easily.
+I wrote recursive functions for building the features of this application in JavaScript.